 The rover data is our main source of information.
 It mainly consists of numeric data which the rover creates by calculating the sidewalk's slope.
 This data includes GPS coordinates, slope percentages, accelerometer reads, date, and a sidewalk ID used to associate the data to a certain sidewalk.
 This will be the information that will be constantly displayed and used to calculate whether a sidewalk is in need of repair.
 This data will also be used to piece together the rover sidewalk shape and GoPro metadata tables.
-The data in these tables can be accessed through the use of a sidewalk ID.
+The rover view includes processed data grouped by unique GPS point from the rover data table.
+This data will be used to assist in sidewalk severity categorization.
+The data in these tables can be accessed by using the provided endpoints.
 At the moment, all data will be retained in one table unless it reaches its row entry limit, after which subsequent duplicate tables will be created to store additional data.
 All data added to the Azure DB is currently being inputted manually after each rover session.